mobassir94/Severstal-Steel-Defect-Detection-Kaggle/README.md

-# Severstal-Steel-Defect-Detection-Kaggle
+# Severstal-Steel-Defect-Detection-Kaggle (36th place solutions)
-in this repository i will put some of my kernels that i used in steel defect detection kaggle competition,competition link : https://www.kaggle.com/c/severstal-steel-defect-detection
+in this repository we will put some of our kernels that we used in steel defect detection kaggle competition,competition link : https://www.kaggle.com/c/severstal-steel-defect-detection

 for reference :